 3. Ameren Accelerator Powered by University of Missouri System, UMSL Accelerate, and Capital Innovators

-This accelerator program is helping to create the picture of what smart energy will look like in the not-so-distant future.
+This accelerator program is helping to create a picture of what smart energy will look like in the not-so-distant future.
 Ameren Accelerator is an innovative partnership with the University of Missouri System, UMSL Accelerate, and Capital Innovators that mentors and invests in energy technology startups.
 During its recent campaign, more than 200 companies from 31 countries applied for the 12-week Ameren Accelerator program.

 Some of the exciting energy ideas that came from this recent campaign included a substation hardened distributed fiber optic sensor that can enable the IoT using a smart grid.
 Switched Source, one of the companies in the first cohort, is focused on increasing the reliability and efficiency of the last mile of electricity delivery.
 It’s commercializing the next generation of smart grid hardware solutions in such a way as to give electric companies enhanced control over managing the distribution grid’s power flows.